milgit-007/challenge_portfolio_milena/README.md

 🔹 Users can easily add their goods and services for sale by creating an offer with details such as product title, category, description, price, photos, localization, and contact information.

 🔹 Users can also browse items - the application provides search functionality, as well as filter offers to help users fast find what they are looking for.
-Users can search for products for specific keywords and filter the results based on different criteria like category, location, price, etc. There is also an option to sort the results by cheapest, most expensive, newest, and user-specific selection.
+Users can search for products for specific keywords and filter the results based on different criteria like category, location, price, etc. The application also provides options to sort results by cheapest, most expensive, newest, or based on the user's preference.
 In addition, the application can use the user's location to show him relevant offers in his area.

-🔹 Besides, users can save their favorite offers for quick access in the future.
-There is also an option to save observed searches.
+🔹 Besides, users can save their favorite offers for quick access later, as well as save their observed searches.

 🔹 Users can communicate with each other directly within the application to ask questions, negotiate prices, discuss product details, and so on.

 🔹 The application allows secure in-app payments using various payment methods, making it easy to complete transactions securely and efficiently.

 🔹 The application has a user profile section that allows users to view and manage their listings, messages, payments, and settings.
 Here users can manage their listings, including editing, deleting, or marking them as sold.
-In addition, they can create a candidate profile, view matched job offers, and sent job applications.
-Users can customize their alerts to receive notifications about new offers that match their preferences.
+In addition, they can create a candidate profile, view matched job offers, apply for jobs, and browse sent job applications.
+Users can set alerts to receive notifications of new offers that match their preferences.

 🔹 The application offers customer support through a dedicated help center and a contact form for users to get answers to their questions and solve any problems.